PaulCapron/pwa2uwp/README.md

   Generated using `make`.
 Not tracked by `git`.

   * `src/`: the source website content.
-  Tailored code low on abstraction.
-HTML is repeated, CSS skips classes, JavaScript is modular ES6 (a subset that transpiles cheaply).
+  Kept simple, stupid.
+HTML is repeated, CSS skips classes, JS is modular ES6 that transpiles cheaply.
-  The shorter the filename, the more vital the file.

   * `GNUmakefile`: recipes to build the fit-for-distribution website.